IBM-Cloud/iot-sensor-tag/README.md

 * An application which visualizes the temperature, accelerometer, gyroscope, and magnetometer data from the Sesnor Tag.

+The [node-red directory]() contains an exported flow which you can import into your Node-RED instance of Bluemix to see the data being published from the Sensor Tag.

 Here is a diagram that describes how the apps work with the IBM IoT Cloud and Bluemix.

 <img src="subscribe/public/sensor-tag.jpg"/>